nautobot/nautobot/nautobot/docs/installation/nautobot.md

 ## Prepare the Virtual Environment

 Before we install anything into the virtualenv, we want to make sure that Pip is running the latest version.

-This is neecessary because sometimes when a new virtualenv is created, a cached version of Pip is installed into it.
-(Yes, even after we've deliberately upgraded Pip at the system level!)
+[Pip]((https://pip.pypa.io/)) is Python's package installer and is referred interchangeably as `pip` or `pip3`.
+For the purpose of this document, we'll deliberately be referring to it as `pip3`.
+Many common issues can be solved by running the latest version of Pip.
+Before continuing with installing Nautobot, upgrade Pip to its latest release.

 We also want to deliberately install the `wheel` library which will tell Pip to always try to install wheel packages if they are available.
 A [wheel is a pre-compiled Python package](https://realpython.com/python-wheels/), which is quicker and safer to install because it does not require development libraries or `gcc` to be installed on your system just so that some more advanced Python libraries can be compiled.